EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

     dockerd --version
     docker compose version

 On [Ubuntu](https://ubuntu.com/), the Docker service starts on boot by default, therefore, it won't be necessary to enable it.
-To verify that `docker` and `containerd` were started bu *systemd*, run the following commands:
+To verify that `docker` and `containerd` were started by *systemd*, run the following commands:

     sudo systemctl status docker.service
     sudo systemctl status containerd.service